AI made it dramatically easier for almost anyone to produce competent-looking work.

 A first-year associate can generate a contract draft that reads like it came from someone much more experienced.
 A founder with no engineering background can get a working application on the screen in an afternoon.
 A solo practitioner can generate a polished discovery response without the staffing of a larger firm.

-That is real.
 The tools are powerful.
 The output is often useful.

 The problem is what happens next.